aspose-total/Aspose.Total-Products/total/en/python-net/conversion/csv-to-dotm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a CSV to DOTM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including CSV and DOTM files.
+<h2>Why to Convert CSV to DOTM</h2>

+The CSV (Comma Separated Values) format is a widely used format for storing tabular data.
+It is a plain text format and is easily readable by humans.
+However, it is not suitable for further processing or editing.
+The DOTM (Office Open XML Macro-Enabled Document) format is a Microsoft Word document format that supports macros.
+It is a more powerful format that allows for further processing and editing.
+Therefore, it is often necessary to convert CSV files to DOTM format.

+<h2>How Aspose.Total Helps for CSV to DOTM Conversion</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert CSV file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET is a comprehensive package of various APIs that can help automate the conversion process from CSV to DOTM.
+It includes Aspose.Cells for Python via .NET API, which can be used to convert CSV files to HTML.
+Aspose.Words for Python via .NET API can then be used to save the created HTML into the desired Microsoft Word format.
+This two-step process makes it easy to convert CSV files to DOTM format.

 {{% /blocks/products/pf/feature-page-summary %}}